Percent was founded on a premise that we consider vital for the ongoing development of the private debt markets: transparency.

 Portfolio Concentration Analytics

-- Industry and State Concentrations: Concentrations are indicative of how much an originator lends in each industry and state.
-In the above example, 24% of this originator’s portfolio is made up of loans in the Property Maintenance industry.
+- Industry and State Concentrations: Concentrations are indicative of how much a borrower lends in each industry and state.
+In the above example, 24% of this borrower’s portfolio is made up of loans in the Property Maintenance industry.
 Additionally, 18% of the portfolio is comprised of loans in Texas.
-Concentrations are a useful metric to understand how an originator is allocating their cash to underlying loans and ultimately a metric that sheds light on the portfolio diversification of each originator.
+Concentrations are a useful metric to understand how a borrower is allocating their cash to underlying loans and ultimately a metric that sheds light on the portfolio diversification of each borrower.
 A diversified portfolio consisting of loans in many industries and states mitigates idiosyncratic risk and tends to offer more protection against highly concentrated portfolios.

 Outstanding balance by anticipated payoff date

 - Outstanding balance by anticipated payoff date: Payoff dates are indicative of the date in which an underlying loan is expected to be fully paid off.
 Where applicable, each surveillance report contains the above chart that details what percentage of the outstanding balance is expected to be paid off each month.
 In this example, 19% of the outstanding balance is expected to be paid off in August of 2020 with 16% expected to be paid off in September of 2020.
 This metric helps identify any exposure to conditions over particular time periods.
 For example, worsening economic conditions in the Spring of 2020 or Winter of 2021 should not affect this borrower as much as unfavorable conditions in the Summer and Autumn of 2020.